mtassia/Homolog_identification/README.md

 INTERPROSCAN - Available at https://www.ebi.ac.uk/interpro/download.html

 EXTRACT_HOMOLOGS2 is a reimplimentation of its predacessor which was use in Tassia et al. 2017.
 Unlike its predacessor, EXTRACT_HOMOLOGS2 has been written to be more user-friendly and (ideally) be more transportable between individual HPCs.
+EXTRACT_HOMOLOGS2 is a bash script that must be made executable in a unix environment using 'chmod +x'

 COMMAND LINE ARGUMENTS: